[Report] 20/9/20-22/2020 Current Situation in the Affected Areas

 September 21 (Monday, holiday) morning

 On the way to the coastline in Yuriage, we checked out the spacious main hall of Tozenji Temple, which was rebuilt in 2018 despite being wrecked by the tsunami.
 Tozenji was rebuilt by the eldest son of the temple’s chief priest and his wife, who survived the tsunami.
-I was deeply moved by the temple’s reconstruction, having seen it in its damaged state during my first tour of Fukushima in 2013.
+I was deeply moved by the temple’s reconstruction having seen it in its damaged state during my first tour of Fukushima in 2013.

-The Sanriku Expressway, which starts from Sendai City, becomes free of charge until Miyako City in Iwate Prefecture after passing Matsushima, a tourist destination.
+The Sanriku Expressway, which starts from Sendai City, is now free of charge until Miyako City in Iwate Prefecture after passing Matsushima, a tourist destination.
 From Matsushima, traffic volume decreases and the road becomes more of a trunk road connecting local towns.
-Heading toward the coast from the Shizugawa IC in northern Miyagi Prefecture, the road comes out next to the Minamisanriku-cho Earthquake Reconstruction Memorial Park, which was partially opened in December 2019.
+Heading toward the coast from the Shizugawa IC (Interchange) in northern Miyagi Prefecture, the road comes out next to the Minamisanriku-cho Earthquake Reconstruction Memorial Park, which was partially opened in December 2019.

 3. Iwate Prefecture